Undergraduate Honors Research Fellowship

 The Undergraduate Honors Research Fellowship in the College of Engineering is designed to enhance undergraduate engineering students’ involvement in research with the expectation that they will be encouraged to pursue a graduate degree in engineering.
 Selected students will receive a $1,000 stipend per semester funded by the faculty mentor or department and the College of Engineering.

-- Selection criteria: GPA, quality of resume highlighting research experience and student organization involvement, interest in graduate studies, and a statement by faculty mentor
+- Selection criteria: GPA, quality of resume highlighting research experience and student organization involvement, interest in graduate studies, and a statement by faculty mentor.
+Juniors and seniors preferred but not required.

-- Student must complete an Undergraduate Honors Research project, enroll in honors research course in their department (for example MAE4995), and complete an Honors thesis/report
+- Student must enroll in an honors research course in their department (for example MAE4995H) once (the first semester of fellowship receipt), and complete an Honors thesis/report at completion of the research project, if required by department.

 - The mentor must supply a 50% cost share for the stipend.

-- Student must present a poster at the Undergraduate Research and Creative Achievements Forum (held in spring and summer) or another engineering and/or scientific research poster event.
+- Student must present a poster at the Undergraduate Research and Creative Achievements Forum (held in spring and summer) or another engineering and/or scientific research poster event each semester while in the program.